 Social Distancing and quarantining have us yearning for connection now more than ever.
 As the weather warms and the pull to be outside and with people we love grows, we want to make it just a little bit easier to be stuck at home.
 We have more ideas coming together soon and as details grow we will update this page so stay tuned for more exciting news to come!

 If you have more ideas, let us know!

-On Saturday, May 29th at 7:00pm we’re hosting a Rocky Horror Picture Show Evening Program!
-Ages 16+ are welcome to join in on the debauchery!
+On Saturday, July 11th at 7:00pm we’re hosting a Series of Unfortunate Events Evening Program!
+All Ages are welcome to join in on the fun!
 Pass it on!

 A new tradition started this March has been the advent of weekly campfires via Zoom.
 If you are missing the stories, songs, and voices of the Unirondack community, join us every Monday at 8pm.
 All Monday campfires are family friendly and open to Unirondackers of all ages.